Cognitive Hierarchy in Day-to-day Network Flow Dynamics: Validation Using a Virtual Experiment

 \subsubsection{Preparations}

-We conducted calibration by minimizing the root mean square error (RMSE) between the predicted flows and the ground truth:
+We calibrated by minimizing the RMSE between the predicted flows and the ground truth:

 where $M$ is the number of days (i.e., days 1 to $M$) used for calibration, $\hat{x}_r^{(t)}$ is the model-predicted aggregate flow on route $r$ of day $t$, and $\bar{x}_r^{(t)}$ is the observed flow.
 The RMSE function may be highly non-linear.
 To avoid being trapped in local optima, we performed a grid search over the parametric space with $\gamma$ varying from 0.01 to 1.0 with step 0.002, $p^0$ and $p^1$ ranging from 0.01 to 1.0 with step 0.01.
 For models with $|K|\geq 2$, given all the parameters, the initial route flow pattern (on day 0) was chosen such that the predicted aggregate route flow pattern on day 1 was closest to the observed one in terms of RMSE.

+While our day-to-day model operates at a ``macroscopic'' level using continuous route flow variables, it has a ``microscopic'' probabilistic interpretation.
+For each cognitive level $k$, we can divide each route flow of that level $k$ by corresponding OD demands and interpret it as the probability of choosing that route.
+(This can be viewed as playing mixed strategies with these probabilities in their route choice process in \citealp{krichene2015online}.)

-For each CH-NTP dynamic with different $|K|$, the optimal parameters that minimize the RMSE function \eqref{eq:rmse_def} are used to calculate log-likelihoods and perform likelihood ratio tests.
-The log-likelihood function is derived as follows.
-We can first obtain a $k$-step traveler's probability of choosing a particular route by dividing the route flow of k-step travelers by their OD demands.
-Denote $g^{k}\bigbracket{r_l^{j,(t)} \mid \gamma, p^0,\dots,p^{|K|-1}}$ as the model's predicted probability of a traveler $l$ from class $k$ choosing route $j$ on day $t$.
+With probabilistic interpretation, we can perform likelihood ratio tests.
+Specifically, for each CH-NTP dynamic with different $|K|$, we first obtain the optimal parameters by minimizing the RMSE in Eq.~\eqref{eq:rmse_def}.
+With these optimized parameters, we calculate the model's predicted probability of a traveler $l$ from class $k$ choosing route $j$ on day $t$, denoted as $g^{k}\bigbracket{r_l^{j,(t)} \mid \gamma, p^0,\dots,p^{|K|-1}}$.
 Then the final total predicted probability, $G^{(t)}(r_l^j)$, is an aggregation of all thinking steps weighted by the proportions; i.e., $G^{(t)}(r_l^j) = \sum_{k}p^{k}g^k\bigbracket{r_l^{j,(t)}\mid \gamma,p^0,\dots,p^{|K|-1}}$.
 Finally, we can form a log-likelihood function by combining all the travelers on all the routes and days: